LESS Constants Plugin

 Usage in JavaScript

-Since every unit returns Unit object, you can always access it's value through the .valueOf() method or use the CSS interpreted value by calling .toString().
+Since every unit function returns Unit object, you can always access its value through the .valueOf() method or read the CSS interpreted value by calling .toString().

 import { headerHeight } from 'app/config/theme.js';